 Cabot clothbound cheddar, Cow’s milk, hard.
 New England, USA

 Although it is made with pasteurised milk, the flavour notes are those normally attributed to raw milk.
 The intensive process, the care and maturation required, limit the numbers that can be produced each year.
 What is achieved is a beautifully balanced cheese with a rich fruitiness and a full-bodied buttery texture, finishing with a lingering nuttiness and caramel sweetness.
+And these wine also very good at your hair fiber, can prevent hair loss problem.

 Wine pair: 2014 Rockford ‘Moppa Springs’ Grenache Shiraz Mataro